roachhuang/chefbot/README.md

 * [Lentin Joseph](https://in.linkedin.com/in/lentinjoseph)

 ### Installation
-The code is comaptible with ROS Kinetic and ROS Indigo.
+The code is comaptible with ROS melodic and ROS Indigo.
 The detail installation instruction of each packages is mentioned on the book

 ### Tutorials
 * **Chapter 1:**  Getting Started with ROS Robotics Application Development